🚀 Launching Synthetic Text to Unlock High-Value Proprietary Text Data

 What is synthetic data used for?

 Synthetic data generation is powered by deep generative algorithms.
-These algorithms use data samples as training data, learn the correlations, statistical properties and data structures.
-Once trained, the algorithm can generate data, that is statistically and structurally identical to the original training data, however, all of the data points are synthetic.
-Synthetic data subjects look real, but they are AI-generated and are completely artificial.
-When generating synthetic data, it's extremely important to prevent the algorithm from overfitting to the original data.
-In other words, the AI could potentially learn too well and accidentally generate original data points.
-That's why quality check on synthetic data are necessary.
-There are open source synthetic data generators like SDV, which are typically high maintenance and difficult to control for quality.
-Commercial solutions offer more robust, quality controlled options.
+These algorithms use data samples as training data, in order to learn the correlations, statistical properties and data structures.
+Once trained, the algorithms can generate data, that is statistically and structurally identical to the original training data, however, all of the data points are synthetic.

 “Synthetic data generation accelerates the analytics development cycle, lessens regulatory concerns and lowers the cost of data acquisition.” – Gartner

-Synthetic data is the perfect fuel AI and machine learning development projects need.
+Synthetic data is the perfect fuel that AI and machine learning development projects need.
+Synthetic data is created by generative AI algorithms, which can be instructed to create bigger, smaller, fairer or richer versions of the original data.
 Due to how the synthesization process takes place, the data can be augmented to fit certain characteristics.
-Synthetic data is created by generative AI algorithms, which can be instructed to create bigger, smaller, fairer or richer versions of the original data.
 In a way, synthetic data is like modelling clay for data scientists and data managers.
 For example, upsampling minority groups in a dataset can improve the performance of machine learning models.
-A huge production data set can be subsetted into more manageable sizes for software testing or supersetted for stress testing.
-Human bias embedded in the original data can be removed by introducing fairness contraints to the generation processThe possibilities of synthetic data are truly endless.
+Or human bias embedded in the original data can be removed by introducing fairness contraints to the generation process.

-Good quality synthetic data is an accurate representation of the original data.
-As a result, it can be used as a drop-in placement for sensitive production data in non-production environments.
-Typical use cases include AI training, analytics, software testing and development.
 For example, synthetic data versions of customer databases, patient journeys, medical records or transaction data are used by companies to make data driven decisions while respecting the privacy of their customers.
 Synthetic data is an industry-agnostic solution, used across various fields from finance and healthcare to insurance and telecommunications.
-Price and risk prediction models, customer analytics, explainable AI, developer sandboxes, testing, demoing and building personalized products are the most popular synthetic data use cases with many more coming.

 Real life examples of synthetic data projects

 AI-generated synthetic data is used by companies accross the world to accelerate their data innovation projects in a privacy-compliant and agile way.
-Here are the best synthetic data case studies with real life challenges, solutions and quantifiable results:

-Telefónica, a telecommunications company uses synthetic customer data for analytics,
+Telefónica uses synthetic customer data for analytics

-Erste Bank used synthetic test data to develop a successful mobile banking app,
+Erste Bank used synthetic test data to develop a successful mobile banking app

 How does synthetic data compare to other data anonymization techniques?